measur3d/front-end-code-challenge/README.md

 you to scribble algorithms on a whiteboard in an interview setting.

 We realize that this represents a significant investment of effort, but one we hope will be worthwhile for both you and us.
-Even if your application to Avametric is ultimately unsuccessful, you are more than welcome to use what you produce for this challenge in your personal portfolio.
+Even if your application to Avametric ultimately doesn't end up being the right fit, you are more than welcome to use what you produce for this challenge in your personal portfolio.

-If you are successful then we'll invite you to our offices for a face-to-face interview and will use what you produce for this challenge as a starting point for our chat.
+If you are successful then we'll schedule you for an interview and will use what you produce for this challenge as a starting point for our discussions.

 Cheers!
 The Avametric Team